virt-manager/virt-manager/man/virt-install.rst

     Configure the VM to boot from UEFI.
 In order for virt-install to know the correct UEFI parameters, libvirt needs to be advertising known UEFI binaries via domcapabilities XML, so this will likely only work if using properly configured distro packages.
+This is the recommended UEFI setup.

 ``--boot loader=/.../OVMF_CODE.fd,loader.readonly=yes,loader.type=pflash,nvram.template=/.../OVMF_VARS.fd,loader_secure=no``
     Specify that the virtual machine use the custom OVMF binary as boot firmware, mapped as a virtual flash chip.
 In addition, request that libvirt instantiate the VM-specific UEFI varstore from the custom "/.../OVMF_VARS.fd" varstore template.
-This is the recommended UEFI setup, and should be used if --boot uefi doesn't know about your UEFI binaries.
+This setup is not recommended, and should only be used if --boot uefi doesn't know about your UEFI binaries.
 If your UEFI firmware supports Secure boot feature you can enable it via loader_secure.